Students deepen connections to history, people and place through Trenton Summer Fellowship

 Many of the students involved in the events have been able to connect the work they are doing this summer to the interactions they have had through the fellowship.
 Katja Luxem, a graduate student doing thesis research in geosciences, has been able to see how research like hers can be applied to making changes in the real world.

 “My favorite aspect of the Trenton Summer Fellowship has been getting to interact with people who are actively shaping the future of their community, like child welfare activist Tamika Somorin, architect John Hatch and environmentalist Jay Watson [with the New Jersey Conservation Fund],” Luxem said.
 “My graduate research is answering basic scientific questions about how microorganisms work and shape our environment, but it takes the work of people like Tamika, John and Jay to turn that type of information into something that benefits all of us.”

-Shoichi Hayashi, Class of 2022 from Stone Mountain, Georgia, has been conducting research with John Higgins, associate professor of geosciences, to find the concentration of lead in water samples and paint samples from residents in Trenton and also finding the isotopes of lead in the water samples to see if there are any correlations between sources of lead in the community.
+Shoichi Hayashi, Class of 2022 from Stone Mountain, Georgia, worked as a Princeton Environmental Institute (PEI) summer intern with John Higgins, associate professor of geosciences, on his PEI-funded project measuring the concentration of lead in water samples and paint samples from residents in Trenton and also finding the isotopes of lead in the water samples to see if there are any correlations between sources of lead in the community.
 He too has seen connection between his work and the fellowship’s events.